 Dr. Neudorf grew up on the prairies and has always had a love for animals.
 She has a degree in Zoology and is a 1999 graduate of the Western College of Veterinary Medicine.
 Dr. Neudorf worked as a mixed animal veterinarian for 15 years and taught briefly as an instructor for the Veterinary Technology program at SIAST Kelsey campus in Saskatoon in 2014 before fulfiling her lifelong dream of opening her very own practice, The Warman Small Animal Hospital in November 2014.
 She has a passion for mentoring and started the Warman Prevet Club the fall of 2014.
 She has been a member of Warman's community since 2002 and lives there with her husband and 3 boys.
-Also in their family are a terrier cross named Ripper and a Jack Russell cross named Noa.
+Also in their family are a terrier cross named Ripper, a Jack Russell cross named Noa and a Pitbull cross named Monkey.
 Dr. Neudorf loves to spend time with her friends and family and enjoys camping, boating, fishing, gardening and watching hockey whenever possible.

 Amy Neudorf, RVT